-Separate property is property acquired:
+Separate property is property received or acquired:

 The court makes an equitable (not equal) division of marital property based on the following factors:

-Instead, the court is authorized to award a monetary sum to the non-title owner, while the title owner retains the property.
+Instead, the court is authorized to award a monetary sum to the non-title owner, while the title owner keeps the property.
 In this situation, the spouse with the title would be required to pay a sum of money to the spouse without the title.
 (Va.
 Code Ann. § 20-107.3 (G).)

-If you acquired your house during the marriage, it is considered marital property unless you purchased it using entirely separate property funs and your spouse’s name does not appear on the title.
-If you acquired the house prior to marriage and solely in your name, it is your separate property unless you have used marital income to pay the mortgage or you added your spouse to the title of the house.
+If you acquired a house prior to marriage and solely in your name, it's considered your separate property, unless you have used any marital income to pay the mortgage, or you added your spouse to the title of the house.